People's Redemption Party: President

 Upon formation of the PRP, an invitation was extended to Aminu Kano and other prominent leftists, and he was soon elected as the party's national president.
-In 1979, the party was able to capture 2 out of 19 states and came fourth in the national elections.
+In 1979, the party was able to capture two out of 19 states and came fourth in the national elections.
 Aminu Kano died in April 1983, just before that year's presidential election.
 Khalifa Hassan Yusuf succeeded him as party leader and presidential candidate.

 Fourth Republic

 With the return to democratic rule in 1999, some former members of the now defunct PRP tried to reinstate it with little success.
 Though most of its former members still claim some sort of allegiance to the Sawabist block, they mostly have remained subsumed in other political parties.

 Alhaji Balarabe Musa was its chairman since its reincarnation during the 4th Republic.
-On 31 August 2018, Balarabe Musa quits active politics due to health issues, and stepped down from his chairmanship position of the party to allow young politicians take over.
-Falalu Bello was announced new chairman of the party.
+On 31 August 2018, Balarabe Musa quit active politics due to health issues, and stepped down from his chairmanship position of the party to allow younger politicians to take over.
+Falalu Bello was announced as the new chairman of the party.